 1. Regular Backlink Audits

-Schedule month-to-month or quarterly audits the usage of gear like Moz, Ahrefs, or SEMrush to stay on top of new and present back links.
+Schedule monthly or quarterly audits using tools like Moz, Ahrefs, or SEMrush to stay on top of new and existing backlinks.
+This consistent backlink analysis is crucial for maintaining a healthy backlink profile and detecting toxic backlinks early.

 2. Use Spam Score and Toxic Score Checkers

-Don't rely upon guesswork—run your domain through reliable equipment like the Moz Spam Score Checker and SEMrush's Toxic Score Tool.
+Don't rely on guesswork—run your domain through reliable tools like the Moz Spam Score Checker and SEMrush's Toxic Score Tool.
+These backlink checkers provide valuable insights into your link building efforts and help identify potential toxic links.

 3. Focus on Link Quality